-Before you use Autos, you should check that:
+Before you use Autos, your should check that:

 - The machine is in good operating condition. - None of the cylinder connection points have excessive wear.
 If the cylinder connection points are loose it can cause movement in the blade and will affect the accuracy of the system. - The pivot bearings are well lubricated and do not have excessive wear.
-If the pivot bearings are loose it can cause movement in the blade and will affect the accuracy of - The track tension is within manufacturer's specification, adjust as needed.
-If the track tension is too loose or too tight it will affect the performance of Autos. - The measure-up and calibration of the machine is accurate.
-The surface you build cannot be better than the accuracy of these measurements and calibrations. - Cat D5 and D6 machines only A valve calibration has been performed. - Cat D7 machines only The Body Sensor check in the Web Interface is done every 1000 operating hours.
+If the pivot bearings are loose it can cause movement in the blade and will affect the accuracy of the system. - The measure-up and calibration of the machine is accurate.
+The surface you build cannot be better than the accuracy of these measurements and calibrations. - A valve calibration has been performed.

-8.3.2 Best practices for operating dozers
+8.3.2 Best practices for machine operation